top of page

 Exit the Theatre and Enter the Exhibit Hall

-There is so much to digest here; the glass cases display gorgeous pottery and baskets that are both utilitarian and beautiful.
+There is so much to digest here.
+The glass cases display gorgeous pottery and baskets that are both utilitarian and beautiful.
 Be sure to see the room filled with artifacts discovered during the building of the museum.
-These artifacts date the arrival of the Agua Caliente to 8,000 years ago.
+These artifacts date back more than 8,000 years.

-Be sure to stop into this spacious space, used to share various phases of the tribe’s history in a narrative form.
-Or sometimes it displays photos of the tribal members in day-to-day life.
+Be sure to stop into this spacious area, which shares various phases of the tribe’s history in a narrative form.
+Sometimes it displays photos of the tribal members in day-to-day life.

 Down the hallway, you might see adults and children learning how to perfect a craft project.
 Other times, these rooms are filled with people solving issues or planning for the future.

-A view from balcony of the Agua Caliente Cultural Musem to see the Oasis Trail
+A view from the balcony of the Agua Caliente Cultural Museum to see the Oasis Trail

 The Agua Caliente Cultural Museum Oasis Trail Photo by Kathy Condon